h5n1xp/Arduino_Sprite/README.md

 I have written a third, indexed based, class but at this time it is slower than using a 16bit framebuffer, so has no advantages over the palette based sprite.
 This is not currently included.

-This library is still in development and its API/types will be subject subject to frequent change until a Beta is reached, and there will be many bugs not yet found.
+This library is still in development and its API/types will be subject to frequent and breaking changes until a Beta is reached, and there will be many bugs not yet found.

 Only tested on the ESP32-S3 with a 320*170 ST7789 based TFT display (i.e. the LilyGo T3).